 - Excels at messy and difficult clean up situations;

-- Meaningful financial reporting for management, bankers, and CPA’s.
+- Meaningful financial forecasting & reporting for management, bankers, and CPA’s.
 Tax returns completed by due dates;

 - Cradle to grave services – from bootstrapped startups to exit transition service experience.